The Code of Civil Procedure 1908 briefly discusses appeals in part-vii and section 96 to section 112.

 The Law is not equal to justice.
 Justice is an ideal.
 Law is a tool to get there sometimes.

-The Law and the Practice is too difference.
-In case of civil suit we see that most of the litigators hampered to take most of the time on direct the suit.
+The Law and the Practice are too different.
+In the case of a civil suit, we see that most of the litigators hampered to take most of the time on direct the suit.

 If we want to take real advantage of the civil appeal must have reformed it rarely.
-Civil appeal on Bangladesh context is not well at all.
+The civil appeal in the Bangladesh context is not well at all.

 3. Legislature and parliamentary Affairs Division, (The Civil Courts Act, 1887) <http://bdlaws.minlaw.gov.bd/act-59.html> accessed 18 May 2020